Xiaocun Liao (廖晓村)

 Representative Research Overview✨ ✨ ✨

-The current ongoing research covers the following aspects, and the related results have been published in international journals including Soft Robotics, IEEE/ASME Transactions on Mechatronics, IEEE Robotics and Automation Letters, etc.
+The current ongoing research covers the following aspects, and the related results have been published in international journals including Soft Robotics, IEEE/ASME Transactions on Mechatronics, IEEE Journal of Oceanic Engineering, IEEE Robotics and Automation Letters, etc.

 Variable Stiffness Robotic Fish✨ ✨ ✨